multitudes/AdventOfCode2021/README.md

 ## Day 3

 I have binary numbers in input so I thought why not use bitwise operators instead of just using strings.
+The interesting thing is that the gammaRate and the epsilonRate in part 1 have inversed bit, and I could have also used the `NOT` or `~` bitwise operator.
+The only problem is that I have 12 bits in my puzzle input and it would work better if I had a UInt12. ex 1011010111011 is inverted 0100101000100. but the same input in Uint32 written down is 00001011010111011 and inverted is 11110100101000100! basically not what I need for the puzzle.
+Also the code is quite unreadable for once.
+Being used to read swift code which is expressive the below feels like coming from somewhere else...
+But it is fun

 ``` swift
 let input: [String] = getInputDay3()